debbdeb/NarrateAStory/README.md

 NarrateAStory.com is a digital storytelling platform focused on geospatial technology, crowdsourced data analytics, and ontologies.
-It explores several fields — such as cultural heritage (e.g., heritage documentation), healthcare (e.g., tracking visual attention and sentiment), and education (e.g., hands-on simulations) — to create more engaging learning experiences.
+It explores several fields — such as cultural heritage (e.g., heritage documentation), healthcare (e.g., tracking visual attention and sentiment), and education (e.g., agent-based simulations) — to create more engaging learning experiences.
 It provides a collaborative space where the general public can co-create data for research and tell stories that share knowledge, celebrate diverse cultures, and help protect our global heritage.

 About the Project